e-p-armstrong/mixedMessages/README.md

 Suggestions for additional nouns and adjectives are welcome, I suppose.
 And if I made a stupid mistake please tell me.
 And some sage parting words:

-> Your cat is a demented vagabond!
+> Your dog is an unapologetic cur!